-Thanks to Melissa for suggesting Liam as our Baby Name of the Day.
+Thanks to Melissa for suggesting our Baby Name of the Day.

 William conquered England in 1066 with the Normans.
 His name came along, and then traveled to Ireland.
 Spellings included William and Uilleam and plenty of others, too.